 Note that Toni did not join (as I had written previously) to replace William Dempsey, when he had to care for his ailing father.
 She joined to replace Nicky Clark, with whom she never sang in the Harptones.

-In May of 1956, Cita put together the "Royale Cita Chorus," consisting of the three groups he rehearsed: the Harptones, the Joytones (Vickie Burgess, Barbara Brown, and Margaret Moore), and the Lyrics.
-The Lyrics, who never recorded except as part of the chorus, consisted of Ronald "Tweetie" Ellis (lead), Willie Boddie (second tenor), Freddy Taylor (tenor/baritone/bass), and Curtis Cherebin (baritone/bass).
+In May of 1956, Cita put together the "Royale Cita Chorus," consisting of the three groups he rehearsed: the Harptones, the Joytones (Vickie Burgess, Lynn Middleton, and Margaret Moore), and the Lyrics.
+The Lyrics, who never recorded except as part of the chorus, consisted of Ronald "Tweetie" Ellis (lead), Willie Boddie (second tenor), Donald Owens (tenor), Freddy Taylor (tenor/baritone/bass), and Curtis Cherebin (baritone/bass).
 Freddy and Curtis, of course, had been singing together since the days of the Skylarks.
+The only one not present was Willie Winfield because, according to Cita, "he wasn't good at harmony back then."

 Cita now had a dozen singers at his disposal (I'm assuming that he, himself, didn't sing with this aggregation) and he brought them to the attention of George Goldner, owner of Rama and Gee; both the Harptones and the Joytones ended up with Rama recording contracts.
 The chorus first recorded on May 2, 1956, the day when the Joytones recorded "Gee What A Boy!"
 On that day, they backed up Mabel King on "Symbol Of Love."
 Their next session was on August 7, when the Harptones recorded "That's The Way It Goes" for Rama; Cita used the chorus to fill out the sound on that side (but not on the flip, "Three Wishes").
 That same day, they backed up Mabel King again, this time on "Second Hand Love."
 Finally, they recorded "I Understand" and "Chang Chang A-Lang" under the name of the "Royale Cita Chorus."
 All of these songs were released in August 1956.